kstenerud/dogma/dogma_v1.md

 Number sets are produced using [ranges](#ranges), [alternatives](#alternative), and [exclusion](#exclusion).

-**Note**: Any value in a number set that breaks its invariant is silently removed from the set.
+**Note**: Any value in a `numbers` set that breaks its invariant is silently removed from the set.
 For example `0~1.5` passed to a `sintegers` invariant will be reduced to the set of integer values 0 and 1. `0.5~0.6` passed to a `sintegers` invariant will be reduced to the empty set. `-5` passed to a `uintegers` invariant will be reduced to the empty set.

 **Examples**: